apollo

 Drug Interactions

-Drug-Drug Interaction: DICYCLOMINE may interact with other anticholinergics (atropine), antispasmodic agents (clidinium), potassium supplements, anti-diabetics (pramlintide), antibiotics (linezolid, ketoconazole), heart-related drugs (quinidine, digoxin), drugs treating Parkinson’s disease (levodopa), anti-depressants (phenelzine, selegiline), pigments (methylene blue), chemotherapy medicines (procarbazine), anti-anxiety drugs (alprazolam), pain relievers (codeine), drugs treating allergies (cetirizine) and common cold medicines (diphenhydramine).
+Drug-Drug Interactions: Dicyclomine may interact with other anticholinergics (atropine), antispasmodic agents (clidinium), potassium supplements, anti-diabetics (pramlintide), antibiotics (linezolid, ketoconazole), heart-related drugs (quinidine, digoxin), drugs treating Parkinson’s disease (levodopa), anti-depressants (phenelzine, selegiline), pigments (methylene blue), chemotherapy medicines (procarbazine), anti-anxiety drugs (alprazolam), pain relievers (codeine), drugs treating allergies (cetirizine) and common cold medicines (diphenhydramine).

-Drug-Food Interaction: Avoid fatty foods, alcohol, caffeine and other triggering foods that can worsen your IBS.
+Drug-Food Interactions: Avoid fatty foods, alcohol, caffeine and other triggering foods that can worsen your IBS.

-Drug-Disease Interaction: Brief your doctor if you have a medical history of stomach/intestinal problems, liver or kidney diseases, glaucoma, overactive thyroid, high blood pressure, heart diseases (irregular heart rhythm, coronary artery disease), urinary retention problems, nervous system disorders, drug addiction, myasthenia gravis and hiatus hernia before using DICYCLOMINE.
+Drug-Disease Interactions: Brief your doctor if you have a medical history of stomach/intestinal problems, liver or kidney diseases, glaucoma, overactive thyroid, high blood pressure, heart diseases (irregular heart rhythm, coronary artery disease), urinary retention problems, nervous system disorders, drug addiction, myasthenia gravis and hiatus hernia before using Dicyclomine.

 Drug-Drug Interactions Checker List: